michaelfame/html-refactoring/README.md

 This enabled the html code to be easily understood and keywords used to define services rendered by the company to also be graded highly by search engines.

-a link to the deployed website and github code can be found here.

 The use of GITHUB also allowed contributions from established frontend developers to assess the refractored website's codes.